kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Generic Constraints" asset="/assets/generic-constraints.jpg" %}

-The genric constraints are as follows, the `headerView` has a fixed height; its left, right, and top edges are pinned to the super view.
-Our `pictureView` will always be displayed as a square so we define a contraint equating it's height and width.
-The `authorView` will also have a fixed height and it's top edge will always be pinned to the bottom edge of the `headerView`.
+The genric constraints are as follows, the `HeaderView` has a fixed height; its left, right, and top edges are pinned to the super view.
+Our `PictureView` will always be displayed as a square so we define a contraint equating it's height and width.
+The `AuthorView` will also have a fixed height and it's top edge will always be pinned to the bottom edge of the `HeaderView`.

 The following function when called will create and install these generic constraints.